Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/TROUBLESHOOTING.md

 ### Reduce logging

 One way to decrease logging is to change the verbosity.
-Another is to add filters that exclude logs from logger names like `com.azure.messaging.eventhubs` or `com.azure.core.amqp`.
+Another is to add filters that exclude logs from logger names packages like `com.azure.messaging.eventhubs` or `com.azure.core.amqp`.
 Examples of this can be found in the XML files in [Configuring Log4J 2](#configuring-log4j-2) and [Configure logback](#configuring-logback).

+When submitting a bug, log messages from classes in the following packages are interesting:

+* `com.azure.core.amqp.implementation`
+* `com.azure.core.amqp.implementation.handler`
+   * The exception is that the onDelivery message in ReceiveLinkHandler can be ignored.
+* `com.azure.messaging.eventhubs.implementation`

 ## Troubleshoot EventProducerAsyncClient/EventProducerClient issues